janplet/Miniature-Mobile-Robot-Localisation/README.md

 # Miniature-Mobile-Robot-Localisation
-Source files for paper (Under review): Constraint-Driven Neural Network Architecture Adaptation for Image Localisation on a Miniature Mobile Robot.
+Source files for paper: Constraint-Driven Neural Network Architecture Adaptation for Image Localisation on a Miniature Mobile Robot.
 DOI: 10.1109/JSEN.2026.3674225

 The greyscale images dataset can be accesed on IEEE dataport.
 DOI: 10.21227/t9e0-we58